Samuel Mazzuchelli

-Samuel Charles Mazzuchelli, O.P.
-(November 4, 1806 – February 23, 1864) was a pioneer Italian Dominican friar and Catholic missionary priest who helped bring the church to the Iowa-Illinois-Wisconsin tri-state area.
+Samuel Charles Mazzuchelli, OP (November 4, 1806 – February 23, 1864) was a pioneer Italian Dominican friar and Catholic missionary priest who helped bring the Church to the Iowa-Illinois-Wisconsin tri-state area.
 He founded several parishes in the area and was the architect for several parish buildings.
 Additionally, Mazzuchelli established several schools throughout the region, some of which have developed into local Catholic colleges.
 As part of this effort, he founded the Sinsinawa Dominican Sisters.

 Life

 Early life

 He was born Carlo Gaetano Samuele Mazzuchelli on November 4, 1806, in Milan—then under French control, the 16th of 17 children of a prominent family.
 At the age of 17, he entered the Dominican Order, which was still recovering from the devastation wrought on the Catholic Church institutions in Italy under the French Revolutionary Army.
 After his period of novitiate, when he changed his name to Friar Samuel, he went to Rome to prepare for ordination.
 He was ordained a subdeacon in 1827 in the Lateran Basilica, around which time he was recruited to serve in new Diocese of Cincinnati, still missionary territory for the Church.

-After spending some time in France to perfect his French, in 1828, Mazzuchelli set out for the United States, where he arrived in Cincinnati and was welcomed by the bishop, his fellow Dominican friar, Edward Fenwick.
+After spending some time in France to perfect his French, in 1828, Mazzuchelli set out for the United States, where he arrived in Cincinnati and was welcomed by the bishop, fellow Dominican friar, Edward Fenwick.